Harvey Milk: Changing politics

 In the late 1960s, the Society for Individual Rights (SIR) and the Daughters of Bilitis (DOB) began to work against police persecution of gay bars and entrapment in San Francisco.
 Oral sex was still a felony, and in 1970, nearly 90 people in the city were arrested for having sex in public parks at night.
-Mayor Alioto asked the police to target the parks, hoping the decision would appeal to the Archdiocese and his Catholic supporters.
+Mayor Joseph Alioto asked the police to target the parks, hoping the decision would appeal to the Archdiocese and his Catholic supporters.
 In 1971, 2,800 gay men were arrested for public sex in San Francisco.
 By comparison, New York City recorded only 63 arrests for the same offense that year.
 Any arrest for a morals charge required registration as a sex offender.

 Congressman Phillip Burton, Assemblyman Willie Brown, and other California politicians recognized the growing clout and organization of homosexuals in the city, and courted their votes by attending meetings of gay and lesbian organizations.
 Brown pushed for legalization of sex between consenting adults in 1969 but failed.
 SIR was also pursued by popular moderate Supervisor Dianne Feinstein in her bid to become mayor, opposing Alioto.
 Ex-policeman Richard Hongisto worked for 10 years to change the conservative views of the San Francisco Police Department, and also actively appealed to the gay community, which responded by raising significant funds for his campaign for sheriff.
 Though Feinstein was unsuccessful, Hongisto's win in 1971 showed the political clout of the gay community.